SyncfusionExamples/maui-pdf-viewer-examples/MultiTabbedPDFViewer/README.md

             // Check if the first tab's header matches "doc 1" if (tab1.Header.Equals("doc 1"))
             {
-                pdfViewer.DocumentSource = viewModel.PDFDocuments[0]; // Assign the stream to the "DocumentSource" property of the PdfViewer control tab1.Content = pdfViewer; // Set the content of tab1 to the pdfViewer.
+                pdfViewer1.DocumentSource = viewModel.PDFDocuments[0]; // Assign the stream to the "DocumentSource" property of the PdfViewer control tab1.Content = pdfViewer1; // Set the content of tab1 to the pdfViewer1.
             }

             // Check if the second tab's header matches "doc 2" if (tab2.Header.Equals("doc 2"))
             {
-                pdfViewer1.DocumentSource = viewModel.PDFDocuments[1]; // Assign the stream to the "DocumentSource" property of the PdfViewer control tab2.Content = pdfViewer1; // Set the content of tab2 to the pdfViewer1.
+                pdfViewer2.DocumentSource = viewModel.PDFDocuments[1]; // Assign the stream to the "DocumentSource" property of the PdfViewer control tab2.Content = pdfViewer2; // Set the content of tab2 to the pdfViewer2.
             }

             // Check if the third tab's header matches "doc 3" if (tab3.Header.Equals("doc 3"))
             {
-                pdfViewer2.DocumentSource = viewModel.PDFDocuments[2]; // Assign the stream to the "DocumentSource" property of the PdfViewer control tab3.Content = pdfViewer2; // Set the content of tab3 to the pdfViewer1.
+                pdfViewer3.DocumentSource = viewModel.PDFDocuments[2]; // Assign the stream to the "DocumentSource" property of the PdfViewer control tab3.Content = pdfViewer3; // Set the content of tab3 to the pdfViewer3.
             }
         }
     }